Big Noise lives up to its name

 including helping artists set their recording budget, choice

-of the artist's material, hands-on A&R direction in the
+of the artist's material and producer, hands-on A&R direction in the

 Many independent recording artists